Maharishi Parāśara

 didn't believe written word could ever replace the rigor and authenticity of recital.
 Some beneficiaries of spoken layer, even denounced the efforts to ‘jail’ the wisdom into written symbols as downright demonic.
 Somewhat like main stream media's nervousness towards internet aggregators these days!
 Though writing meant content could be passed on to far-flung places; but the act of writing (and reading) wouldn't invoke elemental powers — they thought!
 Their arguments, sometimes, sounding sheer absurdities - how would you send the homage , the butter (ghee

 ), fruits and milk to the deities without proper ritual?
-Other times the arguments were even more vicious - they thought the written words were insinuated by the demons to digress humans from reality.
-As if spoken word was "here and now" (truth), written word a far-fetched fantasy !
+Other times the attacks were more vicious - that the written words were insinuated by the demons to digress humans from reality.

 3.4

-The "recital-model" had seen over ten generations of Vaśiṣṭhas
+The "recital-model" saw over ten generations of Vaśiṣṭhas

-birth.
-One of the reason it warranted a backlash was - somehow, the ritual had gotten more important than the content.
-While writing had no payback, chanting meant they could perform the rites for the kings and the rich, in lieu of ‘necessities and niceties’.
+could perform the rites for the kings and the rich, in lieu of necessities and niceties.
 Rich were mandated to perform rites at least sixteen times through their life span — birth, marriage and death being the major milestone rituals.
 In addition, every year, they must perform a rite for the peace of their dead — Shradha

 Writing, on the other hand, had no such incentive.
 There was no kindle book store, no way to barter the text.
 It did have a promise to democratize the information and that did appeal to some, but such people were few and far.
 Most felt a commoner had no reason to access Vaidik